benkavanagh/xkb-files/README.md

 The directories contain the following

-1.  applications
+* *applications*
-    This directory contains example application files to be put in .config/autostart
+   contains example application files to be put in .config/autostart

-2. bin
+* *bin*
    contains shell commands that the desktop applications use to compile and install the keyboard map.

-3. keymaps
+* *keymaps*
-   These contain the keymaps for customised keyboard settings.
+   contains the keymaps for customised keyboard settings.
 These are created by editing original keymap found from "setxkbmap -print" to add customised symbol definitions

-4. symbols
+* *symbols*
-   These files contain the key remapping symbol definitions that are the critical part of the configuration.
+   contains the key remapping symbol definitions that are the critical part of the configuration.

 # Autostart